cow-co/ansible-template/README.md

 This directory stores any raw files which need to be sent to the host(s).
 For example, it might store the ElasticSearch tarball so that it can be uploaded to the host rather than the host having to download it from the Web.

+#### Roles/Role/Meta

+This directory stores dependencies for the given role.

+#### Roles/Role/Defaults

+This houses default values for variables (this is where you might store variables whose values will rarely be changed from the defaults).

+#### Roles/Role/Library

+This is where you put any custom modules specific to this role.

 ### Summary

 If you adhere to this structure and format, then a lot of work will be taken care of for you by Ansible.
 Ansible will look for certain files in the places defined in the best practices, and by following those practices you are not only saving yourself a lot of effort (there will be far less explicit inclusion of files), but will make it a lot simpler to extend your Ansible project.

+For more information on other best practices, and some aspects of directory structure that I have purposely omitted here (namely `*_plugins` and `module_utils` directories), please see [the official documentation.](http://docs.ansible.com/ansible/latest/playbooks_best_practices.html#directory-layout)

 I hope this is helpful, and thanks for reading!